How to do constrained optimization

 We can compare this to the global optimum on the sphere, which is the unconstrained optimisation problem, where we can just use Quasi Newton.

-Note that this is much faster, since every iteration of the algorithms above does a quasi-Newton call as well.
+Note that this is much faster, since every iteration of the algorithm does a quasi-Newton call as well.

 @time w1 = quasi_Newton(